ShayH1212/RISC-V-MCU/docs/simple_cpu/simple_cpu_overview.md

    Writes occur on the rising edge of the clock when reg_write is enabled and rd is not zero.
 The two read outputs are combinational, meaning the selected register values are available immediately when rs1 or rs2 changes.

-   4. Program Counter
+### Program Counter

+   The program counter stores the adress of the instriction the CPU is currently excicuting.
+   On every rising edge of the clock it loads the value of the next pc value In a normal operation the value of the next pc will be pc + 4 however in some special cases this changes These special cases are handeled by the pc_next module

-   5. Program Counter -> next
+### Program Counter -> next

+   The program counter -> next or pc_next module is used to determine what instruction the program will read next

-   6. Instruction Memory
+### Instruction Memory
-   7. Immediate Generator
+### Immediate Generator
-   8. Decoder
+### Decoder
-   9. Branch Comparator
+### Branch Comparator
-   10. Data Memory
+### Data Memory
-   11. CPU Core
+### CPU Core